FasterXML/jackson-module-kotlin/README.md

 ```

 Note that using Delegates.notNull() will ensure that the value is never null when read, while letting it be instantiated after the construction of the class.

+# Support for Kotlin Built-in classes

+These Kotlin classes are treated as-if they have JsonCreator annotation and are supported by default:

+* Pair
+* Triple